duvallviera/zesaautomation/node_backend/README.md

-# 🚀 ZESA AI Backend
+# 🚀 SeZa AI Backend

-Node.js backend server for the ZESA AI Assistant with MongoDB integration, authentication, and automation features.
+Node.js backend server for the SeZa AI Assistant with MongoDB integration, authentication, and automation features.

 ## ✨ Features